CivicActions/agile-california/call-notes/sprint-6-demo.md

 RR: This is our final demo -
 - May not be able to implement changes, but this is important feedback regardless.
 Completing the circle of our interactions

-###Rani Demo
+###Case worker Demo

 OB: Demonstration of profile
-RW: this information is not public?
+CW: this information is not public?
 OB: Access is managed through separate child profile
-RW: We are going to need Spanish translation as well
+CW: We are going to need Spanish translation as well

 OB: Demo of map
 RR: More often a biological parent would need to arrange drop to foster parent?
 - or residential facility?
-RW: no reason to know facility that I know
+CW: no reason to know facility that I know
 - drop location yes
 - visits are often not where child is living, tho, this is confidential
 RR: present options for parks, restaurants, etc, places for safe drop off?

-RW: See type of facility?
+CW: See type of facility?
 Level 10 group home, eg?
 OB: depends on dataset that is available from the state

 OB: Demo of inbox
 - note this is a single case-worker account
-RW: Looks great
+CW: Looks great

 * * *